 - A shallow vessel.
 One could even use a pie plate.
 With all those rocks, I chose a lightweight plastic planter that looks like enameled wood (similar ones are available at Terrain).

 - Beach stones.
-Mine have been collected over the years, but if you don't live near the coast you can buy them online.
-Water Color Sky sells groups of Nine Ocean Tumbled Stones; $4.99.
+Mine have been collected over the years, but if you don’t live near the coast, Water Color Sky sells groups of Nine Ocean Tumbled Stones; $4.99.